-- Why is the Medical Passport so important? - It ensures that all pertinent information pertaining to a child's health care is kept in one place.
-This benefits the child in providing timely service when basic medical records are needed at a moment's notice for medical care and emergencies or events such as case review, court, school enrollment, day care enrollment and treatment planning conferences, etc.

-- Continuity of medical care is provided. - o State law requires that all children in out of home care receive regular medical care.
-State and federal law require the documentation of this care. - Care Provider Liability Lack of documentation is equal to lack of services.
-In other words, "If you don't write it down, it didn't happen!"
-The Medical Passport documentation provides verification that this medical care is taking place. - A child's needs and history are more easily explained to birth parents and other care providers upon changes in placement or changes of social services workers. - How do I use this Medical Passport?
+- Why is the Medical Passport so important? - o It ensures that all pertinent information pertaining to a child's health care is kept in one place.
+This benefits the child in providing timely service when basic medical records are needed at a moment's notice for medical care and emergencies or events such as case review, court, school enrollment, day care enrollment and treatment planning conferences, etc. - o State law requires that all children in out of home care receive regular medical care.
+State and federal law require the documentation of this care. - o Care Provider Liability Lack of documentation is equal to lack of services.
+In other words, "If you don't write it down, it didn't happen!" - o A child's needs and history are more easily explained to birth parents and other care providers upon changes in placement or changes of social services workers. - How do I use this Medical Passport?

-SOP states that foster parents are to maintain "the medical passport with all medical information relating to the health history and ongoing medical care of the child".
 If the child will be accompanied to the appointment or exam by a social services worker or transportation aid in lieu of the care provider, then the social services worker or care provider will assume responsibility for the Medical Passport binder and its contents, share it with the medical professional, and ensure that all forms are completed.
 Care providers should not assign these responsibilities to the child in the care provider's absence.
 The Medical Passport includes tabs that are designed to be used with the three-ring binder.
 Each child should have his/her own binder, even if siblings reside in the same foster home.
 Each tab section includes instructions on how to utilize the forms for that section.
-Other helpful hints are also included.